Heineken/REFPROP2Modelica/readme.md

 > For Windows, please follow these instructions
 >
-> 1. After downloading and unzipping rename folder containing these files to `MediaTwoPhaseMixture`.
+> 1. After downloading and unzipping rename folder containing these files to `REFPROP2Modelica`.
 > 2. Double click on `_wrapper\v0.6\Makefile.bat`
 > 3. Set the path to the REFPROP program directory with the constant String REFPROP_PATH (at the beginning of the Modelica package).
 Make sure you mask the backslashes.
 It should look something like: constant String REFPROP_PATH = `C:\\Program Files\\REFPROP\\`;
 >